 Before it was built, there was a shallow water area between a large rock and a mainland bluff called Seal Rock Point; the sea wall was built on top of several rocks and topped by a paved walkway protected by railings.
 Though swimming is strongly discouraged now due to high levels of bacteria in the water, the walkway is still open to the public and makes for one-of-a-kind views of the surrounding seascape and Seal Rock.

-The beach area has been fully claimed by seals and sea lions for years now, and while swimming is technically still allowed, it’s discouraged to protect the seals.
-You’ll still see them lounging on the sand, and the area closes for a few months every year to respect pupping season, roughly between December 15 and May 15.
+The beach area has been fully claimed by harbor seals for years now, and while swimming is technically still allowed, it’s discouraged to protect the seals.
+You’ll still see them lounging on the sand, and the beach area closes for a few months every year to respect pupping season, roughly between December 15 and May 15.

-Parking and how to get there: Children’s Pool beach is located at 850 Coast Blvd., and your best bet is to find street parking along the coast.
-There is no official lot, though there are some designated parking spaces along the street.
+Parking and how to get there: La Jolla Children’s Pool Beach is located at 850 Coast Blvd., and your best bet is to find street parking along the coast.
+There is no official lot, though there are some designated free parking spaces along the street.

 Why go: To experience a quiet, local favorite and to surf.